owaisilyasgh/tts-reader/README.md

-# Sentence-by-Sentence TTS Reader
+# Orator

 A client-side, responsive web application that reads uploaded text files aloud sentence by sentence using the [Google Cloud Text-to-Speech API](https://cloud.google.com/text-to-speech).
-The app splits text into sentences (while combining very short ones based on a user-defined minimum length), caches audio for each sentence, and provides a modern, mobile-friendly UI.
+The app splits text into sentences (while combining very short ones based on a user-defined minimum length), caches audio for each sentence, and provides a modern, mobile-friendly UI with light and dark themes.

 ## Technologies Used